mjd95/site/content/posts/goodfellow-deep-learning.md

 ---
-title: "Deep Learning Notes Part 1"
+title: "Notes on Deep Learning (Goodfellow et. al)"
 date: 2019-09-24T08:08:00+01:00
 ---
 I've been reading the book [Deep Learning (Goodfellow et. al)](https://www.deeplearningbook.org/) recently.
 I'm doing this with a view to filling in gaps about my deep learning knowledge, as most of my learning in the past has been from random blogs posts and the occassional research paper.